Skip to content

 Cash method

 The cash method is a simple way to account for cash received or cash paid.
-This method is often used by small businesses or by an individual for keeping track of personal finances.
+This method is often used by small businesses or by individuals for keeping track of personal finances.

 A cash method refers to when a corporation records each transaction every time cash is received (recorded as revenue), and each time cash is paid out (recorded as liabilities) towards bills, business expenses, loans, wages, and so on.